-- ► Whether you use a full-face respirator or one that covers only your nose and mouth, choose a respirator that's the right size for you and feels comfortable. - ▶ Don't try to make a respirator more comfortable or better-fitting by
+Whether you use a full-face respirator or one that covers only your nose and mouth, choose a respirator that's the right size for you and feels comfortable.

+Don't try to make a respirator more comfortable or better-fitting by altering it in any way or repairing it with parts from another respirator.

-- ► Follow instructions for putting it on, adjusting the straps if - ▶ When a respirator fits properly, the soft, pliable edges of the mask will mold to form a seal to your face, preventing contaminated air from entering. - ► Adjust disposable fiber masks by pinching the metal nose strip to fit around your nose. - ▶ Make sure no hair sticks out from the edges of your face mask.
+- Follow instructions for putting it on, adjusting the straps if necessary. - ▶ When a respirator fits properly, the soft, pliable edges of the mask will mold to form a seal to your face, preventing contaminated air from entering. - Adjust disposable fiber masks by pinching the metal nose strip to fit around your nose. - Make sure no hair sticks out from the edges of your face mask.
 Beards, mustaches and long sideburns can interfere with the seal.